We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - rosuvastatin (Crestor)

-The broth from cooked kidney beans has been used to improve overall urinary and kidney health.
+The broth from cooked kidney beans is a traditional dish, often used in India, that has been used to improve overall urinary and kidney health.
 It also helps dissolve and flush out the stones.
 Simply strain the liquid from cooked beans and drink a few glasses throughout the day.

 The following home remedies may contain ingredients that aren’t already in your kitchen.
 You should be able to buy them from your local health food store or online.